rrwick/Porechop/README.md

 # Acknowledgements

 Porechop was inspired by (and largely coded during) [Porecamp Australia 2017](https://porecamp-au.github.io/).
-Many thanks to the organisers and attendees, who helped me realise that a Nanopore adapter trimmer might be a useful tool!
+Thanks to the organisers and attendees, who helped me realise that a Nanopore adapter trimmer might be a useful tool!

 Also, I'd like to thank the [SeqAn](https://www.seqan.de/) developers for their great library (Porechop uses SeqAn to perform its alignments).

+And of course, many thanks to [Kat Holt](https://holtlab.net/) and [Louise Judd](https://scholar.google.com.au/citations?user=eO22mYUAAAAJ&hl=en) for keeping me well supplied with Nanopore reads!